Best Books For 7-Year-Old Girls heading into the first grade. Hopefully, this list will keep your reader excited about books all year.

 - Allow them to choose books that they want to read.

 - Take them to the library or book store to choose their own books.
-You can always guide them to read age-appropriate books, but make sure that they are choosing a book they will enjoy to read.
+You can always guide them to read age-appropriate books, but make sure they choose a book they enjoy reading.

-- Use positive re-enforcements.
-I have a fun Summer Bingo game that you can use all-year long to encourage kids to read.
-Once they have bingo make sure to reward with a fun treat or surprise.
+- Use positive reinforcements.
+I have a fun Summer Bingo game that you can use all year long to encourage kids to read.
+Once they have bingo, reward them with a fun treat or surprise.

 - Set a reading timer for at least 30 minutes.

-- Create a fun reading nook or reading spot to make it more cozy.
+- Create a fun reading nook or reading spot to make it cozier.

 - Create activities to go with your book.
 I have several crafts that were inspired by books my girls have read.
-Encourage your child to read the book and at the end create a craft or recipe inspired by their book.
+Encourage your child to read the book and create a craft or recipe inspired by their book.

 You Are Also Going To Love: